-Cost Estimators with little to no experience tend to make between $34720 and $45650 while the more experienced ones make over $79000 per year.
+Cost Estimators with little to no experience tend to make between $38060 and $49850 while the more experienced ones can earn over $84000 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Cost Estimator is to move to a higher paying state like AK.
-Right now, the highest paying states for Cost Estimators are AK, DC, CT, NY and NJ.
+One of the easiest ways to increase your salary as a Cost Estimator is to move to a higher paying state like DC.
+Right now, the highest paying states for Cost Estimators are DC, AK, HI, CA and MA.

-3 other factors that can increase your salary as A Cost Estimator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Cost Estimator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Cost Estimators what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Cost Estimators what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.